 Please note that this statement does not cover links within this website to other websites.

 When you browse through the information on this website, it does not store or capture your personal information.
-We do log your IP address (as it is automatically recognised by the web server) but this is only so you can download this website onto your device.
-We also use Google Analytics, Google Analytics is used by us to monitor the usage of our website.
-This tracks the number of people who use the site, what pages they visit, their gender and their age band.
-This information does not identify an individual.
-Find out more about how Google protects information.
+We do log your IP address (as it is automatically recognised by the web server) but this is only so you can download this website onto your device rather than for any tracking purpose; it is not used for any other purpose.

 How we will use your personal information